 What yarn do I need to crochet a simple granny square?

-You can use any type of yarn.
+You can use any type of yarn!
 My advice to you would be to use a non-splitting thread, especially if this is your first time crocheting a granny square.
-You want to see your stitches clearly, and splitting yarn doesn’t help with that.
+You want to see your stitches clearly, and splitting yarn is just the worst for that.

-I would recommend a 100% cotton yarn such as Scheepjes Catona, which is tightly plied and mercerised to prevent splitting.
-If you use Scheepjes Catona, also use a 3.0 (US Size C/2) or 3.5mm hook (US size E/4).
+I recommend a 100% cotton yarn such as Scheepjes Catona, which is mercerised to prevent splitting and is available in over 100 colours.
+If you choose Scheepjes Catona, use a 3.5mm hook (US size E/4).
 For other yarns, check out the yarn label for the right size crochet hook.

 Where can you buy yarn for Granny Squares?

 I recommend a non-splitting, 100% cotton such as Scheepjes Catona.
-You can find Catona in the following webshops:
+You can find Catona in the following webshop:

 Learn how to crochet a Granny Square